CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Additional Experimental Results

 \subsection{Experiments on CIFAR-100}

-We perform the same experiment outlined in Table \ref{tab: performance-study} and Figure \ref{fig: our-fedavg} on CIFAR-100 dataset.
-Figure \ref{fig: our-fedavg-c100} and Table \ref{tab: performance-study-table-c100} depicts the performance of each participant within the $N=5$ group across the various data partitioning strategies detailed in Section \ref{section: experimental-setup}.
-Similar to the observations in Figure \ref{fig: our-fedavg}, in the imbalanced (0.8, 1) scenario, the FedAvg algorithm results in a decline in accuracy for $\mathcal{P}_1$, indicative of a negative collaboration gain.
-Following this, we compile the mean validation accuracy (MVA), mean collaboration gain (MCG), and collaboration gain spread (CGS) for each method and data splitting scenario in Table \ref{tab: performance-study-c100}.
+We perform the same experiment outlined in Table~\ref{tab: performance-study} and Figure~\ref{fig: our-fedavg} on the CIFAR-100 dataset.
+Our goal is to assess the effectiveness and fairness of CYCle under increased label granularity and distributional heterogeneity.
+Figure~\ref{fig: our-fedavg-c100} and Table~\ref{tab: performance-study-table-c100} depict the performance of each participant within the $N=5$ group across the various data partitioning strategies detailed in Section~\ref{section: experimental-setup}.
+Similar to the observations in Figure~\ref{fig: our-fedavg}, in the imbalanced (0.8, 1) scenario, the FedAvg algorithm results in a decline in accuracy for $\mathcal{P}_1$, indicative of a negative collaboration gain.
+Following this, we compile the mean validation accuracy (MVA), mean collaboration gain (MCG), and collaboration gain spread (CGS) for each method and data splitting scenario in Table~\ref{tab: performance-study-c100}.

+As in CIFAR-10 experiments, we observe that FedAvg often achieves the highest mean validation accuracy (MVA), particularly in homogeneous and moderately in imbalanced settings.
+However, this comes at a significant fairness cost.
+VPDL, while privacy-preserving and decentralized, underperforms in both MVA and MCG across all scenarios.
+Although it avoids extreme gain inequality (moderate CGS), it fails to leverage meaningful collaboration in data-heterogeneous environments, largely due to its uniform treatment of client contributions.